-No. Friends of the Sisters of the Divine Compassion are organizing this 24-hour, online fundraising campaign.
+No. Friends of the Sisters of the Divine Compassion are organizing the Founders Day of Giving online fundraising campaign.
 We want to express our support and appreciation to the RDCs for all they have given to generations of families, parishes and communities.

 The Sisters of the Divine Compassion are the beneficiaries of the Founders’ Day of Giving campaign.
 They approve and support our efforts on their behalf.